tomvita/Breeze-Beta/README.md

 # Features
 1. Manage cheat codes for atmosphere cheat VM.
 Toggling code on/off, easy adding/removing of conditional key, loading cheats from cheat database, picking cheats from multiple cheat file, editing cheats in app.
-2. Search memory, edit memory, freeze memory, search for pointer chain to locate dynamic memory location.
+2. Search memory, edit memory, freeze memory.
+3. (TBD) Search for pointer chain to locate dynamic memory location.
 Creat memory and pointer chain bookmark.
 Generate cheat code from bookmark.
 Generate bookmark from cheat code.
-3. Auto update of app and database.
+4. Auto update of app and database.
-4. Consistant and easy to use UI.
+5. Consistant and easy to use UI.

 # Search concepts
 1. Memory locations use for storing data of interest can remain static for a window of time.
 The objective of search is to locate these location while it is still valid.